 7.)
 The Irish really are the most friendly bunch of people.

-Ireland as a whole has the mentality of avoiding conflict and we can see this in historical contexts as they opted to remain neutral during World War II.
+Ireland as a whole has the mentality of avoiding conflict.
+We can see this in historical contexts as they opted to remain neutral during World War II.
 Also Irish people are raised in laid back and relaxed homes.
 More likely than not, the Irish are raised on the saying “To have a friend you need to be a friend”.
 Regardless if there is some truth to the two points above, or its the charming Irish accent that foreigners cannot tell if they are angry or elated we can just always assume that the Irish are always being friendly and the best hostesses and friends.
 What a great stereotype for people to have about your country!?
 We hope you enjoy your next trip abroad with our Travel Tips for Ireland!